Freedom First Party

 A permanent Agency of State Reformation was designed to support constant surveillance and put down any insurrections.
 The Sovereign championed covert programs and research, both of which were heavily implemented in the medical and scientific fields.

 In the three years since the Third Election, Hammond has given special attention to the Party military, shaping it into a formidable and diversified force.
 Factories previously shuttered have been reopened and experiments in reforming the Twelfth Directorate are underway.
-Ninth Directorate Ransacker units who specialize in enhanced terror tactics have been deployed to the Overseas Provinces.
+Ninth Directorate "Ransacker" units (specializing in enhanced terror tactics) have been deployed to the Overseas Provinces.
 Rumors of new military strike forces swirl around the streets.

 Green - Under Appeasement Accords